 Don’t get too stressed.
-Choosing the next step in your education can be overwhelming—but you’ll do great!
-Just keep using the tools available on this website and reward yourself when you complete a task, like taking a study break to watch your favorite show or going to hang out with friends.
+Choosing the next step in your education can be overwhelming, but you’ll do great!
+Just keep using the tools available on this website.
+When you complete a task, reward yourself with a study break to watch your favorite show or hang out with friends.

 Ask questions.
-Teachers, counselors, parents, friends.
-Asking the people around you about their experiences or goals can help you get a better sense of yours.
+Teachers, counselors, parents, friends...asking the people around you about their experiences can help you get a better sense of your own goals.

 College Credit in High School